Commercial Insurance Coverage for Chimney Businesses

-Whenever a person climbs up onto a roof to clean or repair a chimney, they're exposing themselves and the property owner to potential liability.
-A misplaced ladder can damage the home's exterior, a missed step could mean slipping and falling off the roof, the chimney could topple over when touched, the list of potential accidents and incidents goes on and on.
-To protect themselves, their clients, and others, it's wise for a chimney cleaning or repair business to make sure they have adequate commercial insurance coverage.
+Whenever a chimney sweep climbs on a roof to clean or fix a chimney, they're exposing themselves and the home owner to potential liability.
+A misplaced ladder can damage the exterior of the home.
+A missed step could mean slipping and falling off the roof.
+The chimney could topple over when touched—the list of potential accidents and incidents goes on and on.
+To protect yourself and your clients, it's wise for chimney sweeps to make sure you have adequate commercial insurance coverage.

-No insurance policy is the same.
-Tailoring insurance coverage to meet your business needs is the best way to eliminate gaps in coverage.
-There are many different types of insurance coverages available to help customize your commercial insurance for your chimney cleaning or chimney repair business.
-We put together a list of a few coverages and examples of protection:
+Chimney sweep insurance should be tailored to your specific business.
+It is the best way to eliminate gaps in coverage.
+There are many different types of insurance coverages available to help customize your commercial insurance for your business.
+We've put together a list of a few insurance options that would fit your unique business.

 General Liability Insurance

-- If you cause any damage to a customer's roof, chimney, or other property or if you cause bodily harm to anyone, you can be held liable for any damages and you may even be sued.
-A general liability insurance policy will help protect you and your business from such claims.
-It's a basic form of insurance and every business, regardless of the industry, should have it.
-Keep in mind, however, that it does not cover your company vehicles, employee injuries, professional mistakes, or punitive damages if you are sued.
+If you cause any damage to a customer's roof, chimney, or other property or if you cause bodily harm to anyone, you can be held liable for any damages—and you may even be sued.
+Commercial general liability insurance (CGL) will help protect you and your business from such claims.
+It's a basic form of insurance and every business—regardless of the industry—should have it.
+Keep in mind, however, that general liability coverage excludes your company vehicles, employee injuries, professional mistakes, or punitive damages if you are sued.

 Commercial Auto Insurance

-- Your chimney cleaning or repair business requires a vehicle to go to the customer's home or commercial business.
+Why would a chimney sweep need commercial auto insurance?
+Your small business requires a vehicle to go to the customer's home or commercial business.
 That exposes you and your company to a myriad of dangers, potential accidents, and liability.
-If you're in an accident or you cause property damage or bodily harm it could cost you dearly if you're not insured properly.
-Do not rely on your personal auto insurance for your company vehicles, it's not enough.
+If you're in an accident and damage someone's car or inflict bodily harm it could cost you thousands of dollars if you're not insured properly.
+Do not rely on your personal auto insurance for your company vehicles—it's not enough.
 A commercial auto insurance policy will cover repairs, vehicle replacement, legal costs, and other expenses.

 Commercial Umbrella Insurance